-Command Name Sub Command Name Description Control Panel Control Panel enables you to manage the following features: My Account My Pages Tags (Admin rights) Users (Admin rights) Communities (Admin rights) User Groups (Admin rights) Roles (Admin rights) Roles (Admin rights) Settings (Admin rights) Password Policies (Admin rights) Settings (Admin rights) Plugins Configuration (Admin rights) Server Administration (Admin rights) Portal Instances (Admin rights) My Account ■ Plugins Installation (Admin rights) My Account lets you manage your own account settings (takes you to My Account feature in the Control Panel).
-You can manage the following features on this page: ■ Details ■ Password ■ Organizations ■ Communities ■ User Groups ■ Roles ■ Categorization ■ addresses ■ Phone Numbers ■ Additional Email Addresses ■ Websites ■ Instant Messenger ■ Social Network ■ SMS ■ OpenID ■ Announcements ■ Display Settings ■ Comments ■ Custom Attributes Changes can then be Saved or Cancelled.
+Command name Sub-command name Description My Account My Account lets you manage your own account settings (takes you to My Account feature in the Control Panel).
+You can manage the following features on this page: Details Password Organizations Communities User Groups Roles Categorization addresses Phone Numbers Additional Email Addresses Websites Instant Messenger Social Network SMS OpenID Announcements Display Settings Custom Attributes Changes can then be Saved or Cancelled.
 Layout Template Layout Template lets you change the layout of the portlet page.
 You can choose a different layout for each page.
-For example, you can choose a two-column layout for one page, and a three-column layout for another page.
+For example, you can choose a two- column layout for one page, and a three-column layout for another page.
 Drag and drop the portlets to the column that you want to display them in.
 In total there are 19 different layouts.
 (Admin rights) Manage Pages Manage Pages lets you change the theme of an individual page or set the theme for a number of pages at once.
 A page can inherit the look and feel of the topmost page in the tree, or it can have its own individual look and feel.
 You can also import and export themes.
 (Admin rights) Log Out Log Out lets you log out of the Precise Custom Portal.